picoders1/emotion_based_music_recommendation-app/README.md

 2. Interact with the application:

-    * The application will start the webcam and detect your emotion in real-time.
+    * The application will start the webcam and detect your emotions in real-time.
     * Once the emotion is detected, you can click the "Recommend me songs" button to open YouTube with a search query based on your emotion.
     * The application will search YouTube for songs that match your detected emotion.